 Here’s a question about waffle slabs on Class H2 soil that we have been asked more than once:

 “We have a soil test for our new house.
 It came back as Class H2.
 The builder we went to is planning on using a waffle slab.
 Will our house be ok?”

-So let’s work out some of the terminology first and then I’ll explain what my advice was and why.
-Continue reading Waffle Slabs on H2 Class Soil
+So let’s work out some of the terminologies first and then I’ll explain what my advice was and why.

 Here’s a quick sample of the type of drawings that we sometimes produce for timber decks in Queensland.
 (Click on the link):